RUISA signal layer

 Distorted shape

-A distorted radar shape indicates uneven pressure accumulation and rising coordination risk in specific domains, without disclosing how the protected engine calculates or sequences that reading.
+A distorted radar shape indicates uneven pressure accumulation and rising coordination pressure in specific domains, without disclosing how the protected engine calculates or sequences that reading.

 Doctrine intent

-RUISA does not wait for visible failure.
-It detects where coherence is thinning while correction is still possible, then publishes only the protected interpretation layer publicly.
+RUISA doctrine looks for where coherence may be thinning while correction is still possible, then presents only a public-safe interpretation.

-These hotspots identify where strain is no longer isolated and where degraded continuity or lagging action could spread.
+These hotspots show where operational strain may no longer be isolated and where continuity or lagging action may require attention.

 Localized workload strain